arv-sajeev/the_networking_guide/Chapter_3/ip_security_protocols.md

 * SPI   	- a 32 bit value that when combined with dest address and SP type identifies the security association
 * Sequence no 	- This is a counter field that is initialized to zero when SA is set up and increments for each datagram sent.
 Use to uniquely identify datagrams and prevent replay attacks
 * Authentication data - the rest is the result of the hashing algorithm.

+### Encapsulating Security payload fields

+* Unlike the AH the ESP packages its fields in a very different way.
+* ESP header  	- contains the SPI and Sequence number, comes before the encrypted data
+* ESP trailer 	- This section contains padding used to align encrypted data, it is processed by encryption as well.
+In contains a next header that points to the header after ESP header.
+* ESP Auth data	- Contains and ICV like in AH.

+---

+## IPSec key Exchange

+The IKE protocol is used to exchange information, mainly the key for encoding  required for secure communication.
+It is used to allow IPSec enabled devices to share there SA's and setup their SAD.